rmetcalf9/EllucianEthosPythonClient/README.md

 ## Background

 I started putting this python library after an Ethos user group meeting.
-There are a number of other Ellucian customers all writing clients and I wanted to take the oppertunity of digging out exmaples I had written for myself and my team and sharing them with the community.
+There are a number of other Ellucian customers all writing clients and I wanted to take the opportunity of digging out exmaples I had written for myself and my team and sharing them with the community.
 I hope that publishing this library is useful to other Ethos users and hope to collaborate on improving it further.
 Please feel free to submit feedback, issues and pull requests.